lookit/lookit-jspsych/packages/record/README.md

 or philosophical beliefs; trade union membership; processing of genetic data;
 biometric data; health data; and/or sex life or sexual orientation information.

-**`PIName` [String | _undefined_]**

-Name of PI running this study.

 **`include_databrary` [Boolean | false]**

 Whether to include a paragraph about Databrary under “Who can see our webcam recordings?”.

-**`institution` [String | _undefined_]**

-Name of institution running this study (if ambiguous, list institution whose IRB approved the study).

-**`PIContact` [String | _undefined_]**

-Contact information for PI or lab in case of participant questions or concerns.
-This will directly follow the phrase “please contact”, so format accordingly: e.g., “the XYZ lab at xyz@science.edu” or “Mary Smith at 123 456 7890”.

-**`payment` [String | _undefined_]**

-Statement about payment/compensation for participation, including a statement that there are no additional benefits anticipated to the participant.
-E.g., “After you finish the study, we will email you a $5 BabyStore gift card within approximately three days.
-To be eligible for the gift card your child must be in the age range for this study, you need to submit a valid consent statement, and we need to see that there is a child with you.
-But we will send a gift card even if you do not finish the whole study or we are not able to use your child’s data!
-There are no other direct benefits to you or your child from participating, but we hope you will enjoy the experience.”

-This section is by default titled “Are there any benefits to your family?”; it should only include information about benefits and compensation.
-If your IRB prefers to combine risk/benefit information, you can change this to something like “What are the risks and benefits if you participate?” and include both here, then omit the risk_statement.

 **`private_level_only` [Boolean | false]**